 Experts say that if you are putting in a second layer of insulation, you should have no vapor barrier between the two layers.
 So, for this top layer, you would be purchasing unfaced insulation batts (not rolls) of an R-value of at least 30.

-If the batts are your only layer, you should install them with the vapor barrier down--facing your living area below.
+If the batts are your only layer (meaning the attic joists are currently uninsulated), you should install them with the vapor barrier down--facing your living area below.
 In this case, use R-38 insulation, as recommended above by EnergyStar.